 - The daycare/after school program does not reside in the walk zone for the school they are asking to receive transportation to/from;

-- A transportation registration form is filled out by the parent/guardian, turned into the school, and approved by the Transportation Department.
+- An Alternate Transportation Request Form is filled out by the parent/guardian, turned into the school, and approved by the Transportation Department.
 This may take up to 2 weeks to process, so please plan accordingly.
 Transportation will not start until parent/guardian receives notification of approval from the Transportation Department.

 Courtesy Transportation for Ineligible Riders